The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: Concluding Remarks

 \section{Concluding Remarks}

-Motivated by recent results that the worst-case performance of the distributed maximal scheduling algorithm under the hypergraph interference model is characterized by the interference degree of the hypergraph, in the present work, we investigated the properties of this hypergraph invariant, and in particular, the properties of hypergraphs that are realizable.
+In the present work, we investigated the properties of a hypergraph invariant - the interference degree of a hypergraph.
 The problem of computing the interference degree of a hypergraph was shown to be NP-hard and some properties of the interference degree of hypergraphs were proved.
+Furthermore, we investigated the properties of hypergraphs that are realizable, i.e. that arise in practice due to physical (SINR) constraints.
+It is believed that the additional structure possessed by realizable hypergraphs can be exploited for efficient algorithm design.

 An open problem in the literature is to extend the results in the literature on unit disk graphs to hypergraph models.
-In particular, an objective is to investigate the additional structure possessed by hypergraphs that are realizable.
-In the present work, we showed that the maximal value of $r$ such that the hypergraph $K_{1,r}$ is realizable is $r=4$.
-Our work extends the results in the literature on unit disk graphs to hypergraph models.

-There are many directions for further research.
-Determining which structured hypergraphs are realizable and determining the maximum possible interference degree of realizable hypergraphs are problems for further research.
+It is known that the maximal value of $r$ such that the graph $K_{1,r}$ is a unit disk graph is $r=5$.
+In the present work, these results were extended to hypergraph models.
+More specifically, the function $r(\gamma)$ was defined to be the maximal value of $k$ such that the $2$-uniform hypergraph $K_{1,k}$ is generated by some wireless network with path loss exponent $\gamma$.
+We obtained the exact value of $r(\gamma)$ for various integer values of $\gamma$.
+These results were further extended to nonintegral values of the path loss exponent $\gamma$.
+We also investigated hypergraphs generated by line networks and showed that the path graph $P_n$ is realizable when $\gamma=4$.

+There are several directions for further research.
+Corollary~\ref{cor:r:alpha:nontegral} gives the value of $r(\gamma)$ for certain intervals.
+Firstly, determining $r(\gamma)$ for the remaining values of the path loss exponent $\gamma$ and obtaining the transition values in Corollary~\ref{cor:r:alpha:nontegral} exactly using analytical methods are directions for further research.
+Secondly, determining which other structured hypergraphs besides the stars $K_{1,k}$ arise in practice as the interference model of wireless networks, based on physical constraints, is an open problem.
+Finally, it would be worth investigating the maximum possible interference degree of realizable hypergraphs, as this gives a performance guarantee on distributed algorithms for wireless networks under the hypergraph interference model.